Instant Pot Mexican Rice (Restaurant Copycat)

 added water and spices to rice in an instant pot.

-🎥 Step-by-Step Video
+Step-by-Step Recipe Video

-• Make it cheesy!
+• Make it cheesy.
 After cooking, add a cup of shredded cheese to the rice.
 Cheddar, pepper jack, or queso cheese would be yummy.

 • Make it a whole meal by adding a protein, like rotisserie chicken or grilled steak.
 One of my family's favorite meals is to serve something like my salsa chicken over this rice and top with store-bought white queso.
 Yum!

-• Add toppings!
-You could top this dish with a sprinkle of crushed tortilla chips, a dollop of sour cream, or chopped cilantro.
+• Add toppings: You could top this dish with a sprinkle of crushed tortilla chips, a dollop of sour cream, or chopped cilantro.
 A dash of lime juice would give it a fresh kick.

 This Mexican Rice goes wonderfully with...

-rice topped with cilantro.
+mexican rice in an instant pot, topped with chopped cilantro.

 This recipe makes a lot of food - you will likely have leftovers.
 I like to store my leftover rice in an airtight container to prevent outside flavors from seeping in.